RasaHQ/conversational-ai-workshop-18/topic_embed_experiments/Min_entropy_topics_unsupervised.md

 Since we do not give any criteria on how to assign or cluster the topics, we expect the model to learn one topic assignment for all actions.

-As expected, the policy does not perform well and simply learns to assign all actions to the same topic.
+Results: As expected, the policy does not perform well and simply learns to assign all actions to the same topic.